-• Artifacts for baseline data and as evidence of MO attainment including one videotaped artifact of the student demonstrating mastery of at least one reading MO.
+Artifacts for baseline data and as evidence of MO attainment including one videotaped artifact of the student demonstrating mastery of at least one reading MO.
 Artifacts must be numbered as indicated on the portfolio Table of Contents (see Alt-MSA Handbook Part 7).

-Note: See page 1-20 of this Handbook for Reading Content Standards and Topics to be assessed on the Alt-MSA.
-The Alt-MSA MO Bank is online at http://www.altmsa.com.
+Note: See page 1-19 of this Handbook for Reading Content Standards and Topics to be assessed on the Alt-MSA.